monoxideboi/lastfm-cf-worker/README.md

 ```
 cd lastfmcfworker
 ```
+IMPORTANT!!
 THEN you need to edit the wrangler.toml file.
-Just find the USER variable (near the top with all caps!) and replace the name!
+Just find the USER variable (near the top with all caps!) and replace the name! !!IMPORANT

 ```
 npx wrangler deploy
 ```